University Requirements for Graduate Degrees & Certificates

 Students wishing to receive academic credit for departmental examinations, training or portfolio development through Prior Learning Assessment should do the following:

-2. Submit an extended resume and other documentation demonstrating learning outcomes based upon prior learning to the Prior Learning Assessment representative.
+- Submit a resume and cover letter demonstrating learning outcomes based upon prior learning to the Prior Learning Assessment representative.

 If the conclusion for the portfolio assessment process results in a negative decision of the award of credit, a student may appeal the decision to the college having the responsibility for the course(s) for which credit is sought.
 The basis for a portfolio assessment appeal is the student’s charge that the assessment decision was awarded through prejudice or caprice.
 The burden of proof rests with the student.